God’s wrath will indirectly cause Him to destroy the world, but He will also destroy it since it is part of this “present evil age” (Galatians 1:4).

 However, the Bible does speak of God destroying the world, for example 2 Peter 3:10: “But the day of the Lord will come like a thief.
 The heavens will disappear with a roar; the elements will be destroyed by fire, and the earth and everything in it will be laid bare.”

 So why will God destroy the world?
 Well, Peter in these verses doesn’t explicitly say.
-However, from what we’ve already seen, the answer seems to be that destroying the world is part of God’s judgement on the unbelieving people who live on the world (as with Adam, and in the book of Joel).
-And secondly, the world is part of “this present evil age” (Galatians 1:4), that is, creation itself is fallen and under judgement.
+However, from what we’ve already seen, the answer seems to be that destroying the world is part of God’s judgment on the unbelieving people who live on the world (as with Adam, and in the book of Joel).
+And secondly, the world is part of “this present evil age” (Galatians 1:4), that is, creation itself is fallen and under judgment.
 Therefore, this present creation cannot endure, it too must be destroyed (Revelation 20:11).
 Therefore, God will create a new heavens and earth (Revelation 21:1).